 Alvin H. Johnson AMS 50 Dissertation Fellowships

-The Society makes available three dissertation-year fellowships each year.
-Anyone is eligible to apply who is registered in good standing for a doctorate at a North American university and has completed all formal degree requirements except the dissertation at the time of full application.
-The fellowships are not intended for support of early stages of research: it is expected that a fellowship recipient’s dissertation will be completed within the fellowship year.
+The Society makes available up to three funded dissertation-year fellowships each year.
+Any student registered in good standing for a doctorate at a North American university who has completed all formal degree requirements except the dissertation at the time of full application is eligible to apply.
+The fellowships are not intended for support of the early stages of research: it is expected that a Fellow's dissertation will be completed within the fellowship year.

 Any submission for a doctoral degree in which the emphasis is on musical scholarship will be eligible.

 The Society's president, with confirmation by the Board of Directors, maintains a fellowship committee of at least fifteen respected musicologists from whom three judges, through a system of rotation and replacement, are chosen by the chair of the committee in any one year.
 Although the membership of the Fellowship Committee will be made public (and is widely representative of fields of study), the individual judges for the competition in any one year are not identified.
 The three judges view the applications without indications of name or institution.

 Applications must be submitted online via the AMS Web site.

 You will be requested to upload the following materials:

 - A 150-word project description.